Renal Tumors down arrow

 • If they have no loss of heterozygosity for 1p and 16q and have Stage III, FH Wilms tumor.

-• All Stage I and II patients with spill (including local needle biopsy) are reclassified as stage III based on NWTS 5 data showing inferior relapse free survival (RFS) for Stage II patients (4yr RFS 70% with spill versus 84% without spill).
+• All Stage I and II patients with spill (including local needle biopsy) were reclassified as stage III based on NWTS 5 data showing inferior relapse free survival (RFS) for Stage II patients (4yr RFS 70% with spill versus 84% without spill).

 at Week 7 or 13.

-The indications for RT are:
+The indications for RT were:

 • Stage III FH Wilms tumor